-- eSolutions: Providing eTools to enable APUC Strategic Sourcing team and member institutional procurement teams across Scotland to most effectively undertake their roles.
-This includes systems such as an in-house client interface solution known as Hunter to ensure that all procurement data can be obtained from a single portal, collaborative opportunities can be identified, contract registers can be created in line with the Procurement Reform (Scotland) Act 2014 and procurements can be advertised in an open, fair and transparent manner. - People and Operations: Aims to manage and deliver the HE/FE sector's annual procurement training programme for all its procurement professionals, the sectors' trainee/graduate programme, the sectors' Future (Procurement) Leaders Programme, as well as providing the internal services for HR, Events Management, Marketing and Comms within APUC.
+- eSolutions: Providing eTools to enable APUC Strategic Sourcing team and member institutional procurement teams across Scotland (and across the UK) to most effectively undertake their roles.
+This includes systems such as an in-house client interface solution known as Hunter to ensure that all operational procurement data can be obtained from a single portal, collaborative opportunities can be identified, contract registers can be created in line with the Procurement Reform (Scotland) Act 2014 and procurement opportunities can be shared in an open, fair and transparent manner. - People and Development: Aims to manage and deliver the HE/FE sector's annual procurement training programme for all its procurement professionals, the sectors' trainee/graduate programme, the sectors' Future (Procurement) Leaders Programme, as well as providing the internal services for HR, Events Management, Marketing and Comms within APUC.